Amykos

 In Greek mythology, Amykos (Ἄμυκος), Latinized as Amycus, was the king of the Bebryces, a mythical people in Bithynia.

 Family

 Amycus was the son of Poseidon and the Bithynian nymph Melia.

 Mythology

 Amycus was a doughty man but being a king he compelled strangers to box as a way of killing them.
 When the Argonauts passed through Bithynia, Amycus challenged the best man of the crew to a boxing match.
 Polydeuces undertook to box against him and killed him with a blow on the elbow.

 When the Bebryces rush to avenge him, the chiefs snatched up their arms and put them to flight with great slaughter.

 Bay/Port

-During ancient time the bay at modern Beykoz was called Amykos.
+During ancient times, the bay at modern Beykoz was called Amykos.